Shoulder Pain Valley Park, MO

 Valley Park, MO Shoulder Pain | Axes Physical Therapy

-A healthy shoulder is essential to not only living our every day life, but to doing the things we love.
-At Axes, we focus on patient results for Valley Park, MO residents by creating proven treatment plans catered to your injury, pain level, age, and desired activity level.
-You do not have to delay in getting back to the activities you love and a pain-free life.
-Schedule an appointment online or call the location nearest you.
+Optimal movement health is imperative to not only carrying out daily tasks with ease, but to doing the things we love.
+At Axes, we focus on patient results for Valley Park, MO people of all ages by creating proven treatment plans based on your injury, pain level, age, and the activities you want to get back to.
+Do not wait to get back to the things you love doing most and a pain-free life.
+Request an appointment online or call the location nearest you.

 Services Offered